BS/MD Programs: 2024 List & How to Get In

 BS/MD programs differ from the traditional medical school route in several ways:

-When to applyDuring 3rd-4th year of undergrad or after undergrad if taking a gap yearDuring senior year of high school
+When to applyDuring senior year of high schoolDuring 3rd-4th year of undergrad, or after undergrad if taking one or more gap years

-Medical school choicesUnlimited unless applying early assuranceMust attend the medical school associated with your undergraduate institution
+Medical school choicesMust attend the medical school associated with your undergraduate institutionUnlimited unless applying early assurance

-Competitiveness41.3% of applicants are accepted to med schoolAcceptance rates at individual BS/MD programs are typically around 3% (other students may be deferred to standard application)
+CompetitivenessAcceptance rates at individual BS/MD programs are typically around 3% (other students may be deferred to standard application)Around 41% of applicants are accepted to med school any given application cycle

-CostCost for full undergraduate degree plus medical schoolCost for full undergraduate degree plus medical school; less expensive for accelerated programs (6-7 years)
+CostCost for a full undergraduate degree plus medical school; less expensive for accelerated programs (6-7 years)Cost for full medical school degree, plus undergrad degree cost

 Does a BS/MD Program Mean I Don’t Have to Take the MCAT?

 How hard is it to get into a BS/MD program?
-It is very difficult to get into a BS/MD program.
+It is very difficult.
 Only 3.3% of med school graduates came from BS/MD programs in 2022, up from the 2.8% that matriculated in 2018.
-No organization compiles official acceptance data for these programs, so it’s impossible to know the exact acceptance rate across all institutions.

-How to Know if BS/MD Is the Right Path for You
+Is This the Right Path for You?

 As a BS/MD medical student, you are essentially doing everything as you would if you were a traditional pre-med.
 The main difference is that you will do that work in a slightly condensed format, with the benefit of less pressure concerning whether or not you’ll get into medical school.